 If you voluntarily quit a job without good cause after the date you applied for SNAP benefits, you are ineligible for three months but the rest of your household is still eligible.
 106 C.M.R §367.800(E)(2) & (F).
 Penalties increase for a second and third quit – to six months of ineligibility and twelve months, respectively.
 On the first quit, if you are the “head of household,” your whole household is ineligible for three months.
 On the second and third quit, if you are the head of household your whole household is ineligible for six months.
 DTA voluntary quit punishments may be more severe than is allowed under the federal SNAP rules.
 Contact MLRI if your SNAP is denied or stopped due to voluntary quit.

 If you need help getting information from a past employer, you can give DTA permission to make a “collateral contact” with the employer directly.
-See question 16 and Appendix C. 106 C.M.R.§361.640(B).
+See Should DTA help me if I am having a hard time getting proofs? and Appendix C. 106 C.M.R.§361.640(B).
 Contact MLRI if you are asked to verify that a job ended if the job ended more than 60 days before you applied.

 - Current DTA rules about voluntary quit – particularly those where the entire household is sanctioned (made ineligible) -- may exceed federal law.
 If you are denied or terminated from SNAP because of voluntary quit contact MLRI.